Home » Biblical Meanings » Biblical Meaning Of The Color Green

 Green can also remind us of the importance of renewal.
 In our fast-paced world, it’s easy to feel burnt out or spiritually dry.
 The biblical imagery of green pastures and fresh growth can motivate us to seek renewal through rest, meditation, and time spent in God’s presence.

-See Also: Biblical Meaning Of The Word Selah
+See Also: Biblical Meaning Of Left Eye Twitching

 Reflections on Green in the Context of Environmental Stewardship and Creation Care